NLnetLabs/rpki-doc/source/krill/ui.rst

     Enter your secret token to access Krill

 Next, you will see the Welcome screen where you can create your Certificate Authority.
-It will be used to configure Delegated RPKI with one or multiple parent CAs, usually your Regional or National Internet Registry.
+It will be used to configure delegated RPKI with one or multiple parent CAs, usually your Regional or National Internet Registry.

 The handle you select is not published in the RPKI but used as identification to